zhaonat/py-maxwell-fd3d/README.md

 # important notes about implementation
 1. Note that arrays are ordered using column-major (or Fortan) ordering whereas numpy is natively row-major or C ordering.
 You will see this in operations like reshape where I specify ordering (x.reshape(ordering = 'F')).
 It will also appear in meshgrid operations (use indexing = 'ij').

+### Recommended Visualization in 3D: Plotly
+see some of the examples below

 ## Examples
 1. Plane Wave (plane-wave test)